Karlo-I/notes_taking_app/README.md

 - **Backend:** Python, Flask (Blueprints & App Factory pattern)
 - **Database:** PostgreSQL (with pgvector).
 Run locally via Docker Compose for development, and hosted on Neon for production — same engine in both environments, no dual-schema translation layer needed.
 - **Auth:** OAuth 2.0 (Google/GitHub) via Authlib, Email/Password via `bcrypt` and `Flask-Limiter`
-- **AI:** Claude Haiku-class model for critic + integration; stronger model optional for draft prose
+- **AI:** Claude Haiku-class model for classification, critic, integration, and topic extraction; stronger model optional for draft prose
 - **DevOps:** Custom `start.sh` background script, Docker Compose for local PostgreSQL, Render for production deployment

 ## 10. What this deliberately is not

 Not built for scale or multi-tenant SaaS — built for one user's personal reflection practice, prioritizing coherence and cost-efficiency over throughput.
-Not a general PKM tool — the critic-on-ingestion gate is the entire point, not a bolt-on feature.
+Not a general PKM tool — the critic-on-ingestion gate (with the optional skip toggle) is the entire point, not a bolt-on feature.

 ## 11. Implementation Notes & Recent Additions